opencv/opencv/modules/core/doc/operations_on_arrays.rst

     Calculates the magnitude and angle of 2D vectors.

-    :param x: The array of x-coordinates.
+    :param x: Array of x-coordinates.
 This must be a single-precision or double-precision floating-point array.

-    :param y: The array of y-coordinates.
-It must have the same size and same type as  ``x`` .
+    :param y: Array of y-coordinates that must have the same size and same type as  ``x`` .

-    :param magnitude: The destination array of magnitudes of the same size and type as  ``x`` .
+    :param magnitude: Destination array of magnitudes of the same size and type as  ``x`` .

-    :param angle: The destination array of angles of the same size and type as  ``x`` .
+    :param angle: Destination array of angles that has the same size and type as  ``x`` .
 The angles are measured in radians  (from 0 to 2*Pi) or in degrees (0 to 360 degrees).

-    :param angleInDegrees: The flag indicating whether the angles are measured in radians, which is a default mode, or in degrees.
+    :param angleInDegrees: Flag indicating whether the angles are measured in radians, which is the default mode, or in degrees.

 The function ``cartToPolar`` calculates either the magnitude, angle, or both for every 2D vector (x(I),y(I)):